Critical exponent and Hausdorff dimension in pseudo-Riemannian hyperbolic geometry: Geometric toolbox

 \subsection{Radial convergence}

-\begin{defi} A limit point $\xi$ is said radial, if there exists a sequence $g_i\in \G$ and a point $x$ such that $g_i x$ converges to $\xi$ and is at bounded distance of one (any) space-like ray with endpoint $\xi$.
+\begin{defi} A point $\xi\in\Lambda$ is radial if there exists a sequence $g_i\in \G$ and a point $x$ such that $g_i x$ converges to $\xi$ and is at bounded distance of one (any) spacelike ray with endpoint $\xi$.
 In that case we say that the sequence $g_i x$ converges radially to $\xi$. \end{defi} \begin{lemma} If $\xi $ is radial there exists a sequence $\g_i \in \G$ and a constant $L>0$ such that :

 \end{lemma}